Updated: May 28, 2009

 You can find lots of Youtube movies, showing impressive Line Rider projects, where people have managed to keep their rider going for minutes on end, performing mind-boggling stunts, including somersaults, leaps and whatnot.
 One of the best demonstrations is the Jagged Peak Adventure.
 Simply amazing.

 For other Linux-related game articles, feel free to click on any of the links below.
-Some of the sub-topics are recycled and do come around in more than one article.

 Linux games - First Person Shooters